pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/09_Relation_Types.md

 The input widgets for all three relation data types are represented by drop areas, which allow to drag and drop elements from the tree on the left to the drop target in the object layout.
-The href constitutes a single drop area, whereas multihref and objects are grid widgets containing rows of data.

 In addition to the drag and drop feature, elements can be searched and selected directly from the input widget.
 In case of objects it is even possible to create a new object and select it for the objects widget.